aleszuin/docs/inputprocessing.md

 ### kWh to kWh/d

 **Description:** Some datalogging equipment may just provide total kWh used or generated data, this can be used to convert this ever accumulating kWh variable to a kWh per day feed.
+(Note: in a pinch you can use this after an accumulator process to log the daily increase in the accumulator to a feed).
 **Argument:** The feed name that you wish to write to. a feed can be created if it doesn't already exist.

 ### kWh to Power